šŸ¶ Up to $74 OFF Dog DNA Tests | Shop

 Chocolate Poisoning in Dogs: Symptoms and Treatment

-You should act fast if you see your dogs eating chocolate or suspect they ingested chocolate.
-Immediate veterinary attention is paramount.
-Depending on the amount and type of chocolate consumed, the vet may induce vomiting to prevent further absorption of theobromine.
-In more severe cases, intravenous fluids, medications to control heart rate, and anti-seizure drugs may be required.
+Immediate veterinary attention is crucial.
+The vet may induce vomiting to prevent further absorption of theobromine.
+In more severe cases, intravenous fluids and medications will control heart rate.
+Anti-seizure drugs may be required.

 How Long Does It Take for Chocolate Poisoning Symptoms to Kick In?